Key Takeaways:

-Indexing is the understanding: Google’s Caffeine system analyzes crawled pages in real-time, extracts text, images, and structured data, and stores them in different index tiers (Base, Zeppelins, Landfills).
-Only indexed pages can rank.
+- Google’s Caffeine system analyzes crawled pages in real time and stores them in different index tiers (Base, Zeppelins, Landfills).
+The tier-to-storage mapping comes from Mike King’s analysis of the API Leaks (iPullRank, 2024).

-Technical SEO is decisive: Canonical tags, robots.txt, meta robots, hreflang, and structured data aren’t optional – they’re mandatory.
-Errors here mean: Google doesn’t find or understand your content – and it never ranks.
+- Canonical tags, robots.txt, meta robots, hreflang, and structured data are essential – errors here mean Google can’t find or understand your content.

-Mobile-First is standard: Google primarily crawls and indexes the mobile version of your website.
+- Since October 2023, Google crawls and indexes primarily the mobile version of your website.
 Desktop-only content may not be captured at all.

 Before your website can appear in search results, Google first needs to find and understand it.
 This process – consisting of crawling and indexing – forms the invisible foundation of every SEO strategy.
 Without it, even the best content is worthless.

-This cornerstone article is part of my comprehensive guide to the Google Search Algorithm: From Crawling to Ranking.
-Here we dive deep into the technical fundamentals – with insights from the Google API Leaks 2024, which for the first time revealed internal system names like Index Tiers and Crawl Prioritization.
-After your pages are indexed, the next phases take over: Query Processing, Ranking, and Re-Ranking with Twiddlers.
+This article is part of my comprehensive guide to the Google Search Algorithm: From Crawling to Ranking.
+Here we dive deep into the technical foundations – with insights from the Google API Leaks 2024, which revealed internal system names like index tiers and crawl prioritization for the first time.
+Once your pages are indexed, the next phases take over: Query Processing, Ranking, and Re-Ranking with Twiddlers.

 Why Crawling & Indexing Are the Foundation of SEO

-A webpage’s journey to search results follows a clear hierarchy: crawling, then indexing, then ranking, and finally visibility.
+A web page’s journey to search results follows a clear hierarchy: crawling, then indexing, then ranking, and finally visibility.
 If any of these stages fails, your content never reaches users.
-The brutal truth is: Most SEO problems aren’t ranking problems – they’re crawling or indexing problems.
+The brutal truth is: most SEO problems are not ranking problems but crawling or indexing problems.

-The Google API Leaks confirmed what many SEOs had long suspected: Google doesn’t manage a single index, but multiple tiers with different priorities.
-A page in the so-called “Landfills” tier is virtually never shown for important search queries – even if the content is excellent.
-The goal must therefore be not just to be indexed, but to end up in the right index tier.
+The Google API Leaks confirmed what many SEOs had long suspected: Google doesn’t manage a single index but multiple levels (tiers) with different priorities.
+A page in the so-called “Landfills” tier is practically never shown for important search queries – even if the content is excellent.
+The goal must therefore be not just to get indexed, but to end up in the right index tier.

 What Is Crawling?
 Googlebot Explained

-Crawling is the process by which Google’s automated programs – the crawlers or spiders – search the web to discover new and updated pages.
-The most well-known of these crawlers is Googlebot, but Google actually operates a whole family of specialized crawlers for different content types.
+Crawling is the process by which Google’s automated programs – crawlers or spiders – explore the web to discover new and updated pages.
+The most well-known of these crawlers is Googlebot, but Google actually operates an entire family of specialized crawlers for different content types.

 How Googlebot Works

 Googlebot works like a tireless reader jumping from link to link.
 It starts with a list of known URLs from previous crawls, submitted sitemaps, or Search Console.
-For each URL, it sends an HTTP request to the server and downloads the HTML code.
-In doing so, it extracts all links on the page and adds them to its queue.
+For each URL, it sends an HTTP request to the server and downloads the HTML code, extracting all links on the page and adding them to its queue.

 For modern JavaScript-heavy websites, the process is more complex.
-Googlebot first downloads only the initial HTML code and then queues the page in a separate rendering queue.
-There, the JavaScript is executed and the fully rendered DOM is analyzed.
-This two-stage process can lead to delays, which is why server-side rendering is so important for SEO-critical pages.
+Googlebot initially downloads only the initial HTML code and then queues the page into a separate rendering queue.
+There, JavaScript is executed and the fully rendered DOM is analyzed.
+This two-stage process can cause delays, which is why server-side rendering is so important for SEO-critical pages.

 Google deploys specialized crawlers for different tasks: